GiuntaJC/triangle-tracker-CsharpVS/README.md

 ## Description

 Take three numbers from user input and check to see if they form a triangle.
 Whether an equilatoral, isosceles, or scalene variation.
+C# Practice Project.

 ## Specs